Volunteer with Amphibians and Reptiles

 Wildlife spotting

 Report what you find or spot in your garden or when you’re out and about.
 Amphibian and Reptiles Conservation can help you identify what you’ve seen.
-It really helps conservationists build up a picture of where amphibians and reptiles are and where they aren't but used to be.
-This in turn helps them identify species which need help.
+This helps conservationists build up a picture of where amphibians and reptiles are and where they aren't but used to be so that they can identify species which need help.
+You can record your sightings in their Record Pool when you see an amphibian or reptile, and they have information on how to identify what you've seen, hopping and slithering about. .

 Frolife have an app you can use called Dragon Finder - you can use it to identify reptiles and amphibians while you're out and about, to report a sighting and to find out more about a species.